lucid-kv/documentation/more-informations/about-the-webui.md

 ---
-description: Lucid embed a Vue-JS dashboard to allows you to manage the node.
+description: Lucid embeds a Web UI written in Vue.js.
+It's a dashboard made to easily manage your node.
 ---

 # About the WebUI

 ## Introduction

-Lucid will embed a beautiful dashboard created in [VueJS](http://vuejs.org) to easily manage your node, by example:
+Lucid embeds a useful dashboard created in [Vue.js](http://vuejs.org) to easily manage your node.

+This dashboard allows you, for example, to:

 * Handle Stored Data
 * Issue Authentication Tokens